 - that the best candidate from the widest possible pool of applicants is selected for the job

-- of reasonable adjustments for the disabled at work to make sure they are not disadvantaged
+- of reasonable adjustments being made for individuals with disabilities to make sure they are not disadvantaged

 - of a workplace which values the differences between staff and which expects an environment of fairness, dignity and respect